gardener/gardener-extension-provider-gcp/docs/usage-as-end-user.md

 - Service Account User
 - Compute Admin

+If you want to use the [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect) services, then you need to additionally grant the [following permissions](https://cloud.google.com/vpc/docs/configure-private-service-connect-apis#roles) :
+- Service Directory Editor (roles/servicedirectory.editor)
+- DNS Administrator (roles/dns.admin)

 Create a [JSON Service Account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for the Service Account.
 Provide it in the `Secret` (base64 encoded for field `serviceaccount.json`), that is being referenced by the `SecretBinding` in the Shoot cluster configuration.